-A more compact and agile ground power solution for companies maintaining and servicing larger regional passenger jet aircraft is now available in the form of the PV45 mobile electrical ground power unit (MEGPU) from UK company Powervamp Ltd, a world leader in aviation ground power.
+A more compact and agile ground power solution for companies maintaining and servicing larger regional passenger jet aircraft is now available in the form of the PV45 mobile electrical ground power unit (MEGPU) from UK company Powervamp Ltd, a world leader in aviation ground power and aircraft static inverters.

 The company says it has broad appeal for all specialist companies in the aircraft MRO (maintenance, repair and operations) sector.
 It is especially suitable for MROs replacing time-expired GPU equipment; for those setting up for the first time; and for those upgrading their existing operations to handle larger aircraft.

 Already a number of companies in this sector have taken advantage of the PV45, including Bristow Helicopters, Starlite Maintenance Johannesburg (Pty) Ltd, Inflite Engineering (Stansted), The Jet Centre (in the Isle Of Man) and ThyssenKrupp Marine.
 The PV45 is also being used by Powervamp’s own air show services division for providing ground power at the Paris and Farnborough air shows.